stanwood/handbook/README.md

 ### Masterclasses

-Every Wednesday at 10 am CET we hold a masterclass where one of our own gives a one hour talk (strictly enforced) about an exciting topic.
+Every Wednesday at 10 am CET we hold a masterclass where one of our own gives a 30 minute talk (strictly enforced) about an exciting topic.

-The head of engineering will select the mandatory audience on Monday, but everyone including clients is invited to join.
+All masterclasses are voluntary.

-We use hangouts and youtube live streaming for that.
+We use record those classes for later consumption.

 Check #masterclass for more info.

-### Book club

-Todo: Create a Stackoverflow-like voting system for books and summaries and discussions.

 ## Meet-ups